TeamFAPS/PS4-Kernel-Dumper/README.md

 ## Credits

+* SocraticBliss for maintainability, reboot and output timestamp
 * CelesteBlue for rewriting (USB + cross FW compatibility)
 * WildCard for functional code
 * Shadow for copyout trick